ryanggrey/chip-8-watchOS/README.md

 - How to run the Chip-8 emulator.
 - How to render the resulting Chip-8 emulator `pixels`.
 - How to collect and map user input to the Chip-8 emulator.

-## Assets
-### ROMs
-The ROMs bundled into this project are from https://github.com/dmatlack/chip8